aiman-al-masoud/mdns-security/README.md

 ## Introduction
-A project with the aim to simulate (and try to prevent/mitigate) a DDos attack on a target server, relying on the mDNS protocol.
+A project with the aim to simulate (and try to prevent/mitigate) a DoS attack on a target server, relying on the mDNS protocol.

 ***
 ## Other details